 The Agricultural Service Board Act sets out the framework for the establishment of an ASB by an incorporated municipal district or specialized municipality.

 The Agricultural Service Board Act Forms Regulation contains 2 land titles forms used for the possession and control of land.

 Agricultural Fieldmen are appointed as inspectors or regulatory officers to administer the 4 acts for which Alberta municipalities and counties have legal obligations:

 Agricultural Fieldmen also assist in the provincial enforcement of the Animal Health Act.

 Weed and pest control

-For more information about grasshoppers, clubroot, fusarium and other pests and diseases, please visit the Agricultural Service Board Bylaws and Policies for Municipalities.
+For policies and bylaws on grasshoppers, clubroot, fusarium and other pests and diseases, visit ASB bylaws and policies for municipalities.